FredrikKvalvik/nots/README.md

 ## Templates

+_templates are still WIP. there are more features i would like to add._

 Nots has its own template parsing and evaluation.
 The templates allow for simple expression evaluation.

 To define a template, go to `~/.config/nots/templates` and create a .md file.